X

 Specifications of the FV-PTH StripAssay

-Unraveling Thrombophilia Risk with the FV-PTH StripAssay®
+Detecting Thrombophilia Risk with the FV-PTH StripAssay®

 Thrombophilia is a group of blood disorders characterized by an increased tendency to form abnormal blood clots.
 It can lead to various complications, including deep vein thrombosis (DVT) and pulmonary embolism (PE).
 Identifying genetic mutations associated with thrombophilia is crucial for personalized patient care.
-The FV-PTH StripAssay® is a powerful diagnostic tool designed for this purpose.

 Understanding Thrombophilia